Prr-Prrprr/CostControl/README.md

 This app will help you to keep your costs in one place.

-You can sort your records by day, month or year.
+You can make statistics by your records by day, month or year.

 All you need to do is just create your account, then you will see list of comands.

-Every command describes itself so there will be any problems with understanding what they can do.
+Every command describes itself so there will be no any problems with understanding what they can do.

 # Start